EENI Global Business School

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Eswatini Masters Foreign Trade in Portuguese Suazilandia Study Master Doctorate in International Business in Spanish Suazilandia.

-Credits of the subject “Doing Business in Eswatini”: 1 ECTS Credits
+Credits of the Subject “Business, Trade and Transport in Eswatini”: 1 ECTS Credits

 We Trust in Africa (Affordable Higher Education for Africans)

-International Trade and Business in Eswatini.
+International Trade, Logistics and Business in Eswatini.

 The Kingdom of Eswatini is a small African Kingdom based on mining (Diamond, coal, gold).